pyimagedata/mobile_manipulator/README.md

 ## Acknowledgments

-- Thanks to the open-source community for inspiration and contributions.
+- This work was completed under the guidance and valuable support of our academic advisor.
-- Special thanks to [Your Organization or Contributors].
+- We would also like to thank the open-source community for their inspiration and contributions.

 ## Contact